 Ladders are all engineered with a specific use in mind.
 Deviating from the ladder’s intended purpose could result in an injury, so we recommend using the right one for the job.
 Here’s a quick breakdown of the various ladders available on the market:

-Platform: These folding ladders have two sides, creating the shape of an A. This also means they are self-supporting.
+These folding ladders have two sides, creating the shape of an A with the top half cut off.
+This also means they are self-supporting.
 Furthermore, platform ladders contain a rung that’s wider than the others.
 It’s intended to be used as a spot to hold items, such as a bucket of paint.
-The platform generally extends all the way to the other side of the ladder.
-They are also often designed to support body weight.
+The platform generally extends all the way to the other side of the ladder, and may be several feet long.
+Platform ladders are also often designed to support body weight.

 No matter what kinds of ladders you have, you’ll need to keep them out of the way when you don’t need them.
 Here are a few tips for storing your tools: